newrelic/terraform-provider-newrelic/website/docs/r/cloud_aws_integrations.html.markdown

 * `linked_account_id` - (Required) The ID of the linked AWS account in New Relic.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 300 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 300 seconds.

 * `alb` - (Optional) AWS ALB.
 See [Integration blocks](#integration-blocks) below for details.
 * `api_gateway` - (Optional) AWS API Gateway.
 See [Integration blocks](#integration-blocks) below for details.